Sottti/AndroidAppTemplate/README.md

 This project serves as a starter kit for new Android applications.
 It's designed to save you from the repetitive setup process of configuring dependencies, setting up architecture, and implementing common utilities.
-Just clone or use this template, rename the package, and start building your app's features immediately.
+Just clone or use this template, rename the packages, features... and start building your app's features immediately.

 ## ✨ Features